-CredHub is a component designed for centralized credential management in Swisscom Application Cloud (APC).
-It is a single component that can address several scenarios in the CF ecosystem.
+CredHub is a component designed for centralized credential management in CF. It is a single component that can address several scenarios in the CF ecosystem.
 At the highest level, CredHub centralizes and secures credential generation, storage, lifecycle management, and access.

 CredHub performs a number of different functions to help generate and protect the credentials in your CF deployment.